 Part of the confusion lies in calendar versus fiscal year accounting.
 Before 1842 the federal fiscal year was the same as the calendar year.
 Since then it has changed several times and since 1977 the government's fiscal year begins on October 1 and ends on September 30 so the spending in 2009 was pinned on Bush since he was president on October 1, 2009.
 I guess that is fitting since the cause and result of the financial crisis that continues today occurred while the Republican Party was in power.

 Despite the Administration's double talk, the fact is that 2010, 2011 and 2012 are three of only four fiscal years since 1945 that the federal government spent more than 24 percent of GDP in a single year.
 The Office of Management and Budget predicts that this year federal spending will hit 24.3 percent of GDP.
-That is about what the government spent in fiscal 1942, when the Japanese attacked Pearl Harbor and America went to war in both Europe and the Pacific.

 Before we look at spending today, readers need to understand that there are at least two measures of government spending.
 The one most quoted by the economic journals and politicians we'll call "G", which is how much federal, state and local governments directly contribute to economic activity measured as a share of Gross Domestic Product (GDP).
 It is the sum of all the goods and services they provide.